-Geotechnical Engineering Independent Expert.
-The Geotechnical Engineering Independent Expert should be a registered professional engineer from academia, a public agency, or an Architect- Engineer or consulting firm with 15 years experience in conducting and evaluating geotechnical and geologic analyses for water control structures, cutoff walls, levees, cofferdams, dams and impoundments.
-Experience needs to include geotechnical evaluation of flood risk management structures.
-Experience needs to encompass static and dynamic slope stability evaluations; evaluation of the seepage through earthen embankments and under seepage through the foundation of the flood risk management structures; and settlement evaluations.
+Type II IEPR Geotechnical Engineering Independent Expert.
+The Geotechnical Engineering Independent Expert should be a registered professional engineer from academia, a public agency, or an Architect-Engineer or consulting firm with a minimum of 15 years experience.
+Experience should be in the analysis, design, and construction of embankment dams and levees including subsurface investigations; soil mechanics; seepage and piping; filter and drainage elements; cutoff wall design and construction; cofferdam design and construction; long-term consolidation and settlement; deformation problems associated with embankments constructed on karstic and solution prone rock formations; and sheet pile cut-off walls and temporary cofferdams.
 Experience with the Dam Safety program is desired.
 Active participation in related professional societies is encouraged.

-Geologist Independent Expert.
-The Geologist Independent Expert shall be a registered professional geologist from academia, a public agency, an Architect-Engineer or consulting firm with 15 or more years experience in assessing seepage and piping through and beneath dams constructed on or within various geologic environments, including but not limited to karstic and solution prone rock formations, and fractured & faulted rock.
-The Geologist should be familiar with identification of geological hazards, exploration techniques, field & laboratory testing, and instrumentation.
-The Geologist should be experienced in the design of grout curtains & cutoff walls and must be knowledgeable in grout rheology and other materials used in foundation seepage barriers.
+Type II IEPR Engineering Geologist Independent Expert - The Engineering Geologist Independent Expert should be a registered professional from academia, a public agency, or an Architect-Engineer or consulting firm with a minimum of 15 years experience.
+The geologist should be proficient in assessing seepage and piping through and beneath dams constructed on or within karstic and solution prone rock formations.
+In addition, the expert should be familiar with identification of geological hazards; subsurface exploration techniques; field & laboratory testing; instrumentation and performance monitoring; and should be experienced in the design of grout curtains & cutoff walls and must be knowledgeable in grout rheology, concrete mix designs, and other materials used in foundation seepage barriers.
+Experience with the Dam Safety program is desired.
+Active participation in related professional societies is encouraged.

-Structural Engineering Independent Expert.
+Type II Structural Engineering Independent Expert.
 The Structural Engineering Independent Expert should be a registered professional engineer from academia, a public agency, or an Architect-Engineer or consulting firm with 15 years experience in conducting and evaluating structural analyses for water control structures, coffer dams, dams and impoundments.
 Experience with the Dam Safety program is desired.
 Active participation in related professional societies is encouraged.